Kinneil House: Early history

 Parts of an older castle, which replaced the castle at the Snab may be incorporated in the present building.
 James Hamilton, 1st Earl of Arran died at Kinneil in 1529, but wished to be buried at Hamilton.
 The presence of the former parish church close to the west of the palace across a narrow ravine suggests the early use of the site.
 The church is now a roofless ruin.
 The west gable survives.
-One of its bells is preserved in the nearby Kinneil Museum and has an inscription "EN KATHARINA VOCOR UT PER ME VIRGINIS ALME", which may be translated as "I AM CALLED KATHARINE, AND THROUGH ME, OF THE VIRGIN MARY, ARE".
+One of its bells, which appears to date from the 15th century, is preserved in the nearby Kinneil Museum and has an incomplete inscription in Lombardic capitals: "EN : KATARINA : VOCOR : VT : PER : ME : VIRGINIS ALME", which may be translated as "Lo, Katherine I am called, that by me of the Blessed Virgin ...".
+It is supposed that the bell was one of a pair and the inscription continued on the other.
 A large stone cross from the church is kept with the palace.